 If you are pursuing an undergraduate or graduate degree or a professional qualification, you may be required to write a project proposal or research proposal.
 This will form the basis of your research project, dissertation or thesis, which can play an integral part in your professional and academic future.
-Also have a look at this article, which goes into more details: How to write a dissertation proposal or contact our dissertation writing service for help.
+Also have a look at our article, which goes into more details: How to write a dissertation proposal or contact our dissertation writing service for help.

 What is a Project or Research Proposal?

 The main goal of a research proposal is to convince others that your proposed research study is important enough to warrant such an investigation.
 Therefore, it is extremely important that you attempt to write a research proposal.
 Before students write a formal dissertation, they must submit a research proposal, and it must be accepted by a committee of professors or lecturers.
 Once the document has been approved, students can commence the actual research.